Yahya Ayyash: Assassination

-In October 1995, Shin Bet operatives approached Kamil Hamad, who demanded money and Israeli identity cards for himself and his wives.
-After the Shin Bet operatives threatened to inform Hamas of his betrayal, Hamad agreed to cooperate.
-Shin Bet agents gave Hamad a cell phone, and told him it was bugged so they could listen in on Ayyash's conversations.
-They did not tell Hamad that, in addition to eavesdropping devices, it also contained 15 grams of RDX explosive.

-Kamil Hamad gave the phone to his nephew Osama, knowing that Ayyash regularly used Osama's phones.
+In October 1995, Kamil Hamad met with Shin Bet operatives, demanding money and Israeli identity cards for himself and his wives.
+After they threatened to inform on him, he agreed to cooperate.
+Shin Bet agents gave him a cell phone and told him it was bugged so they could listen in on his conversations.
+They did not tell him that it also contained 15 grams of RDX explosive.
+Hamad gave the phone to his nephew Osama, knowing that Ayyash regularly used Osama's phones.